WorkChoices: Passage into law

 The Workplace Relations Amendment (WorkChoices) Bill 2005 (Cth) was introduced into the Australian House of Representatives on 2 November 2005 by the Minister for Employment and Workplace Relations, Kevin Andrews.
 The Australian Labor Party claimed it was not provided with enough copies of the Bill when it entered the House and mounted a campaign against the Bill in the House throughout the day.
 During Question Time, Opposition members continually interjected while Government members were speaking, leading the Speaker (and later the Deputy Speaker) to remove 11 of them.

 On the same day, the Senate referred the Bill to its Employment, Workplace Relations and Education Committee.
 The committee allowed five days for submissions to be made to the committee, with the closing date being 9 November 2005.
 Five days of hearings were scheduled to be held at Parliament House in Canberra commencing 14 November with the committee reporting to the Senate on 22 November.
 The decision to have a rather short inquiry was criticised by Labor, who claimed that it was an attempt by the Government to avoid proper scrutiny of the Bill.
 By 9 November, the Senate committee had received more than 4,500 submissions, of which only 173 were published on its website.
-The committee did not individually acknowledge and publish all submissions, due to the large number of submissions, at least partially resulting from the ACTU campaign against WorkChoices, which included setting up a form on its website by which people could make a submission.
+The committee did not individually acknowledge and publish all submissions, due to the large number of submissions, at least partially resulting from the Australian Council of Trade Unions (ACTU) campaign against WorkChoices, which included setting up a form on its website by which people could make a submission.

 The Bill passed through the House of Representatives on 10 November and was introduced into the Senate later that day by Special Minister of State, Senator Eric Abetz.

 On 14 November the Senate Inquiry began its five-day hearing—in which only a fraction of the submissions were heard—with the submissions of State and Territory Industrial Relations Ministers and representatives.
 The representatives were each allowed only seven minutes to address the Inquiry, during which they criticised the package as being unconstitutional and undermining the rights and conditions of workers.
 The Bill was passed, with amendments, by the Senate, by a vote of 35–33 on 2 December 2005.

 The Bill received Royal Assent on 14 December and the parts concerning the Australian Fair Pay Commission, wages for school based trainees and apprentices, and redundancy pay for small employers came into force immediately from that date.

 The Minister for Employment and Workplace Relations released the first set of regulations for the Bill on 17 March 2006 and following that the complete Act was proclaimed by Australia's Governor-General Michael Jeffery.
 The Act commenced on 27 March 2006.

-In July 2007, a biography of John Howard said he pushed the WorkChoices legislation through in 2006 so it wouldn't be announced in an election year, and that several cabinet ministers expressed concerns that the legislation would disadvantage too many workers.
+In July 2007, a biography of John Howard said he pushed the WorkChoices legislation through in 2006 so it would not be announced in an election year, and that several cabinet ministers expressed concerns that the legislation would disadvantage too many workers.